nexusstreamon/kegel-apex-power-app/README.md

 ## Motivation and Final Thoughts

 This repo is just made for hosting the app on github pages.
-I saw the lack of Free Kegal Exercise Apps or Online Free resources.
-Apps available in ios and google playstore are monitized - For a basic timer and tracking, It does not need to be complicated or cost anything to access such health resources.
+I saw the lack of truly **Free Kegal Exercise Apps** or Online Free resources.
+Apps available in ios and google playstore are monitized - For a basic timer and tracking, It should not cost anything to access such health resources.

 ---

 ## Known Bugs

 - There are many, inlcuding progress bar not moving when you move away from the tab.
+That is because the app uses the screen frames to estimate the progress of the bar.
-- Progress tracking is not seamless and user needs to click on the level and day.
+- Progress tracking is not seamless experience and user needs to click on **STAR Button**  and then the level and day number.